react-navigation/react-navigation.github.io/versioned_docs/version-5.x/screen-options.md

 ### `screenOptions` prop on the navigator

 You can pass a prop named `screenOptions` to the navigator component, where you can specify an object with different options.
 The options specified in `screenOptions` apply to all of the screens in the navigator.
-So this is a good place to add specify options that you want to configure for the whole navigator.
+So this is a good place to add options that will apply to all screens within the navigator.

 Example: